Xai-Xai, Moçambique - Things to Do in Xai-Xai

 Getting There

-Xai-Xai is accessible by road from Maputo via the EN1 highway, a journey of approximately 3-4 hours by car or bus.
-Regular bus services operate from Maputo's main bus terminals, with companies like Oliveiras and TSL offering comfortable options for around $10-15.
-For those preferring more comfort, private transfers can be arranged through tour operators or accommodations for $80-150.
-The nearest airport is in Maputo, so most international visitors will need to travel overland.
-The road is generally in good condition, though some sections may require careful driving during the rainy season.
+Xai-Xai is most easily reached by road from Maputo, approximately 200 kilometers north via the EN1 highway, which takes about 2.5-3 hours by car.
+Regular bus services operate from Maputo's main bus terminal, with companies like Oliveiras and TSL offering comfortable coach services for around $8-12 per person.
+Private transfers can be arranged through hotels or tour operators for $80-120 per vehicle.
+The nearest airport is in Maputo, so most international visitors will need to arrange ground transportation.
+Car rental is available in Maputo for those preferring to drive themselves, though road conditions can vary during rainy season.

 Getting Around